palchhinparihar/Practice/README.md

    - **Technologies:** HTML, CSS, Bootstrap, Jinja, Flask and SQLite
    - A robust to-do application leveraging Flask for the backend and SQLite for data management.

+7. **Password Manager** 📝
+   - **Technologies:** React and Tailwind CSS
+   - A secure password management application utilizing React for the frontend and localStorage for data storage.

 ## 🤝 Acknowledgments
 I want to express my gratitude to the following resources for their invaluable guidance and inspiration: